Written by: Karin Apfel

 Dog trainer, Karin Apfel, describes how to create safe introductions between horses and dogs.

 When you have two furry friends, you want them to like each other so you can spend quality time with both of them.
-It can be hard initially to predict or control how this will go, and sometimes the first meeting can be pivotal.
+It can be hard initially to predict or control how introducing them to each other will go, and sometimes the first meeting can be pivotal.
 While there are dogs that chase horses and horses that fear or even dislike dogs, in many cases, they can learn to tolerate and even care for one another.

 To start with, your success or failure at building this relationship comes down to recognizing that your animals will have a say in it.
 A fearful or aggressive animal may take a very long time to reconcile to the other, if ever.
 After all, these are naturally antagonistic species.
 Horses are prey animals and dogs have many of the predatory features of their ancestors, the wolves.
 You are dealing with some hard-wiring in their brains and bodies that can be hard to overcome.